vishalku03/Educase-Assignment/README.md

 npm run dev

-Open your browser at http://localhost:5173 to see the app running.
+Open your browser at educase-assignment-flax.vercel.app  to see the app running.
 The server supports hot module replacement, so your changes will appear instantly.

 Project Structure
 popx/